 Under this Article, in 1991 a case concerning veganism was brought by a vegan prisoner who was required under the prison rules to work in the prison print facility.
 The applicant believed that the dye he would have to work with had been tested on animals and that he would therefore be required to rescind his veganism and comply with non-vegan practices.
 This case is known as H v the UK (ECtHR App.
 18187/91).
 The Commission of the European Court of Human Rights, along with the UK Government agreed that veganism was within the scope of Article 9 but used the concept of proportionality to conclude that the vegan concerned would nevertheless be required to work in the prison print facility.
 It was decided in this case that interference was lawful, because the prison rules were in place for the reason of order in the prison, and that the requirement was proportional.

 However, the legal reasoning concerning the validity of veganism as a way of life concerning deep convictions that comes within the scope of human rights law sent a clear message throughout Europe.
 It was to be observed within the community that there is a legal duty to accommodate vegans when assessing the breadth of Article 9 of the ECHR.
 As such, all European nations ought to recognise in their domestic legislation the duty owed to veganism as a non-religious belief that qualifies for human rights protection.
-The sad truth is however that many nations retain an interpretation of Article 9 as a provision that concerns religious beliefs only despite being under a duty to prevent discrimination.
+The sad truth is however that many nations retain an interpretation of Article 9 as a provision that concerns religious beliefs only despite being under a duty to prohibit intereference with protected beliefs and prevent discrimination.

 The Council of the European Union issues equality directives.
 These pertain to the principle of non-discrimination.
 An important directive dates back to the year 2000.
 It states that its provisions are written with respect to the European Convention.
 Where equality law uses the expression “religion and belief” it should be interpreted consistently with the Convention.
 This means that equality law should also provide for vegans.

 UK Equality Law